Transitive reduction: In graphs with cycles

 The total number of edges in this type of transitive reduction is then equal to the number of edges in the transitive reduction of the condensation, plus the number of vertices in nontrivial strongly connected components (components with more than one vertex).

 The edges of the transitive reduction that correspond to condensation edges can always be chosen to be a subgraph of the given graph G. However, the cycle within each strongly connected component can only be chosen to be a subgraph of G if that component has a Hamiltonian cycle, something that is not always true and is difficult to check.
 Because of this difficulty, it is NP-hard to find the smallest subgraph of a given graph G with the same reachability (its minimum equivalent graph).

 In infinite graphs

-Aho et al. provide the following example to show that in infinite graphs, even when the graph is acyclic, a transitive reduction may not exist.
+Aho et al. provide the following counterexample to show that in infinite graphs, it is difficult to define a minimality condition that cleanly extends transitive reduction from finite graphs.
+It is difficult even when the graph is acyclic.
+Choosing the definition of minimal as "no proper subset is also a transitive reduction", they provide the following counterexample.

 Form a graph with a vertex for each real number, with an edge $x\to y$ whenever $x < y$ as real numbers.
 Then this graph is infinite, acyclic, and transitively closed.
 However, in any subgraph that has the same transitive closure, each remaining edge $x\to y$ can be removed without changing the transitive closure, because there still must remain a path from $x$ to $y$ through any vertex between them.
-Therefore, among the subgraphs with the same transitive closure, none of these subgraphs is minimal: there is no transitive reduction.
+Therefore, among the subgraphs with the same transitive closure, none of these subgraphs is minimal (by the proper subset definition): there is no transitive reduction.